vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 Each of these strategies has its pros and cons, and it is up to the individual to determine which strategy is the most suitable based on their specific goals and circumstances.

 As we can see in the sheet above, depositing 1000 CVX can generate a yield of 12 clevCVX whereas 1000 vlCVX delegated on Votium will yield almost 15 CVX.
-It can be concluded from the above that, **with a 20% harvest fee, it is not advisable to use CLever without borrowing.**
+It can be concluded from the above that, with a 20% harvest fee, viable strategies with CLever require borrowing.

 With this [Desmos Simulator](https://www.desmos.com/calculator/vtc88qmbdz), you can analyze your position with almost all the variables involved in clevTKN vaults.
 Moreover, it will also show you how much time it takes to repay the debt as well as the time it would take to swap your clevTKN deposit in the furnace.